 Computer Science 2019 graduate from Durham University (BSc) with first class honours.
 In my final year project, I created a deep learning based answering system for the mobile quiz gameshow HQ Trivia; Apple WWDC18 Scholarship Winner; intermediate/senior level full stack iOS developer (primarily using Node.js/TypeScript on the backend).

 I'm currently working in a startup environment and enjoy the facing the challenges that they bring from a technical standpoint.
 There are a huge number of problems that still need solving for the future and I hope I can help with just a few of them.
-I'm thinking of starting some kind of blog soon to document my exploration into new iOS technologies (how cool are SwiftUI and Combine!) as well as modern server programming with Rust (or anything else that I find interesting).
+I'm also thinking of starting some kind of blog soon to document my exploration into new iOS technologies (how cool are SwiftUI and Combine!) as well as modern server programming with Rust (or anything else that I find interesting).

 Listed are my current and past projects, the most recent being at the top.
 Please get in contact with me if you have anything interesting to say!

 Instead of getting a graduate job straight out of university, I have elected to devote a number of months to starting a business with some associates, myself being the technical founder/computer guy.
 This is a risk I do not take lightly, and I believe we have an incredible product that will soon be available!
 The codename for this is "Project 21", because I'm still 21 and it sounds cool.

 Final year computer science project dissertation.
 Area of study is performing open-domain question answering on games of HQ Trivia, using deep learning and Google AI Language's BERT to generate answer predictions in real time.
 This was my first exploration into machine learning and found it extremely interesting; I was able to achieve a result similar to the state of the art in open-domain, multiple-choice question answering.